-To avoid jeopardizing the quality and performance of your product, we put together a list of some of the most important environmental factors to consider when selecting a connector for your application.
+To avoid jeopardizing the quality and performance of your product, we put together a list of some of the most important environmental factors to consider when selecting harsh environment connectors for your application.

 Extreme High/Low Temperatures